gunasundary/portfolio-simple-website/README.md

 - **CSS3** – For styling and layout

 ## 🚀 How to View
-can you access my website by visiting (link) feel free explore the content and get in touch.
+can you access my website by visiting https://gunasundary.github.io/portfolio-simple-website/ feel free explore the content and get in touch.

 thank you for visiting for my portfolio website